 As a tutor, I work with students on a range of papers in medieval British and European history, and Christian life and thought, as well as providing academic and pastoral support in the capacity of Assistant Dean.

 As Development Officer, I keep our wide and diverse community in-touch with the work of the College through events and communications, and work with colleagues in Finance and Operations to secure the future of the College through fundraising.
-At present, as we seek to recruit a new Director of Development and Alumni Relations, I am also the main point of contact for alumni and friends.
+At present, I am the main point of contact for alumni and friends.

 “Art is the signature of man.”
 G. K. Chesterton